-Period after childbirth can be divided into 3 periods:
+The period after childbirth can be divided into 3 periods:

 1. First period – acute phase, 6-12 hours after childbirth.

 Although exercising is generally the last thing a woman can think of after giving birth, it is necessary to inform women about how wrong this attitude is.
-In fact, regular physical activity after childbirth is one of the best things that woman can do for herself and her health after childbirth.
+In fact, regular physical activity after childbirth is one of the best things that a woman can do for herself and her health after childbirth.

 When to start training after pregnancy?

 Core exercises, corrective and Kegel exercises should be an integral part of postpartum recovery.
 Walking or other types of cardio activities can be involved.
-The physical activity program for women during this period should be carefully planned, individualized and adjusted to the health of the woman in order to be physically and medically safe.
-For at least 3 months, try to avoid heavy weights, sit ups and high-intensity exercises.
-The appropriate level of physical activity depends on her medical history, fitness level and the course of postpartum recovery.
+The physical activity program for women during this period should be carefully planned, individualized, and adjusted to the health of the woman in order to be physically and medically safe.
+For at least 3 months, try to avoid heavyweights, sit-ups, and high-intensity exercises.
+The appropriate level of physical activity depends on her medical history, fitness level, and the course of postpartum recovery.

-Having a good personal trainer is from significant importance, so if you want to start exercising, choose wisely!!
+Having a good personal trainer is of significant importance, so if you want to start exercising, choose wisely!!
 Also important, listen to your body—allow yourself to slow down, opt for modifications as needed and take extra time to recover.